KD5VMF/CM4-NAS-Double-Deck/README.md

 This guide helps you fully configure your Raspberry Pi CM4 NAS in the Waveshare CM4-NAS-Double-Deck enclosure — including LCD, RTC, USB, buttons, and OpenMediaVault.

-The `image.py` file in this repository and within the zip file has been fully reviewed and cleaned compared to the original Waveshare version: READ BELOW FOR MORE.
+The `image.py` file in this repository and within the zip file have been fully reviewed and cleaned compared to the original Waveshare version: READ BELOW FOR MORE.

 ---